CoolManE4/Disassembler/README.md

 after its done installing you want to install a distro, you can do this by entering ```wsl --install -d [Distro name]```

-Once you have a Distro installed you need to enter the following commands based on your Distro ***DO NOT INSTALL KALI LINUX IT IS A DISTRO MEAN'T FOR PENETRATION TESTING YOU DO NOT NEED IT TO INSTALL THIS***
+Once you have a Distro installed you need to enter the following commands based on your Distro ***DO NOT INSTALL KALI LINUX IT IS A DISTRO MEANT FOR PENETRATION TESTING YOU DO NOT NEED IT TO INSTALL THIS***

 # Ubuntu/Debian
 ```